Learn Security Awareness Specialist Skills

 - List key skills of a security awareness specialist.

 When company personnel and contractors are aware of security threats and how to defend against them, they are able to protect sensitive data and strengthen the security of their organization.
-According to a recent article by the World Economic Forum, Why 2020 is a turning point for cybersecurity, ensuring user awareness of cyber threats, training users on data protection policies, and creating a strong cybersecurity culture are all critical to implementing a strong cybersecurity program.
+Ensuring user awareness of cyber threats, training users on data protection policies, and creating a strong cybersecurity culture are all critical to implementing a strong cybersecurity program.
 Security awareness specialists lead this education and awareness for the organization.

 One of the security awareness specialist’s primary responsibilities is to communicate about complex technical issues in layman’s terms.
 They must ensure that everyone in the company is aware of cyber threats, even employees whose roles do not deal with information technology.
 For example, they may need to train a salesperson how to recognize and report a phishing email.
 Security awareness specialists may provide special training to executives in managing their social media presence so as to limit the ability of attackers to use social engineering to launch a spear phishing attack.
 All of this involves understanding technical impacts and then educating users in a way that translates to their realm of expertise and their day-to-day responsibilities.